Strategy11/formidable-forms/readme.txt

 * Booking Cost Calculator
 * Price Calculator

-... and our powerful calculated fields allow you to build just about any other type of calculator.
+... and our powerful calculated fields allow you to build just about anything.

 You can also create a poll, or survey on your WordPress site and display the results.
 This is great for membership sites, LMS, or just for viral quizzes to grow your email list.